DevMountain/javascript-2-afternoon-3/README.md

   return 'You withdrew $' + amt;
 }

-// In these two invocations we call our transaction function with an amount,
+// In these four invocations we call our transaction function with an amount,
 // and a callback representing which action we want to perform with the given amounts.

-transaction(100, deposit);
+transaction(100, deposit); // 'You deposited $100'

-transaction(50, withdraw);
+transaction(50, withdraw); // 'You withdrew $50'

+transaction(-40, withdraw); // 'Please use a valid amount'

+transaction(-100, deposit); // 'Please use a valid amount'

 // As you can see above, callbacks provide a pattern for reusing chunks of
 // code and grouping/reducing our logic (in this case our simple if statement
-// that applies to both deposits and withdrawls.
+// that applies to both deposits and withdrawls).

 // In review: